stdchatz/merge-pdfs-to-csv/README.md

-# PDF to CSV
+# merge-pdfs-to-csv

-Clean and convert PDF files into CSV format using Python.
+Clean and convert multiple PDF files into a single CSV/Excel file using Python.

 ## Usage